 The location of my office is 3071 Wescoe Hall.
-I will have office hours on Mondays and Wednesdays at 2:00-2:50, but you should feel free to come by my office at any time.
-I anticipate being in and around my office most Mondays, Tuesdays, Wednesdays, and Fridays; and although in rare cases I may have to ask you to come back at another time, in general I will be happy to speak to you at your convenience.
-You are also quite welcome to make an appointment with me, by emailing me.
-My email address is my last name (no capitalization necessary), followed by '@ku.edu'.
+I will have office hours on Wednesdays from 12:00 to 12:50 and on Thursdays from 11:00 to 11:50, but you should feel free to come by my office at any time.
+In rare cases I may have to ask you to come back at another time, but in general I will be happy to speak to you at your convenience.
+You are also quite welcome to make an appointment with me.
+To do so, please send me an email (my email address is my last name (no capitalization necessary), followed by '@ku.edu') with a list of some times when you are available, and I'll find a time when we're both available and write back to you.
 Please note that I tend to use email only for scheduling appointments and handling logistical matters, not for substantive discussions of course material.

-Requirements/grading:
+requirements/grading: